Educational expenditure statistics

 - '–': not applicable

 Education accounts for a significant proportion of public expenditure in all of the EU Member States — the most important budget item usually being expenditure on staff.
-The cost of teaching increases significantly as a child moves through the education system, with expenditure per pupil/student considerably higher in universities than in primary schools.
-Although tertiary education costs more per head, the highest proportion of total education spending is devoted to secondary education systems, as these teach a larger share of the total number of pupils/students.
+The cost of teaching usually increases significantly as a child moves through the education system, with expenditure per pupil/student considerably higher in universities than in primary schools.
+Although tertiary education costs more per head, the highest proportion of total education spending is normally devoted to secondary education systems, as these teach a larger share of the total number of pupils/students.

-There is a debate in many EU Member States as to how to increase or maintain funding for education, improve efficiency and promote equity — a challenge that became harder in the context of the financial and economic crisis and, in particular, increased levels of public debt.
+There is a debate in many EU Member States as to how to increase or maintain funding for education, improve efficiency and promote equity — a challenge that became harder in the context of the global financial and economic crisis and, in particular, increased levels of public debt.
 The debate is not purely about the levels and sources of finance, but also concerns proposals for reforms of education policies and systems and raises questions as to the development of labour force skills for the future, for the benefit of individuals and society.
 Possible approaches to funding include tuition fees, administrative or examination charges; another potential fundraising source is partnerships between business and higher educational establishments.

 Education costs may be balanced by needs-based or merit-based support: merit-based support includes support awarded on the basis of academic performance; needs-based support includes income-contingent grants, loans (or other support) to try to stimulate enrolment rates in higher education, in particular among the less well-off members of society, thereby promoting equal opportunities as well as social mobility and inclusion.
-An analysis of national student fee and support systems in European higher education is available in a report produced by the European Commission and the Education, Audiovisual and Culture Executive Agency.
+An analysis of national student fees and support systems in European higher education is available in a report produced by the European Commission and the Education, Audiovisual and Culture Executive Agency.

 - Education and training in the EU — facts and figures